 One user posted, “All quiet on the western front.”

-“How was this film underrated? it has 90% on most review websites and it has over 9 million views on the trailer,” One Redditor responded.
+“How was this film underrated?
+It has 90% on most review websites, and it has over 9 million views on the trailer,” One Redditor responded.

 7. Casablanca